M0M0-D3V/Full-Stack-28-03-21/wk3/d5/README.md

 # Welcome to End of Python Week 1!

+## Couple reminders...

+- nominate in your team channel for champion this week
+- announce today in afternoon

 ## So that means...

 - 2 weeks from today is Exam! :scream: